Scientific Name

 Hoya macgillivrayi is a fast-growing climber with twining stems that bear oval pointed leaves.
 It is one of the most spectacular species in the genus.
 The leaves are light green and set opposite each other on the stems.

-The flowers are up to 2.4 inches (6 cm) across and appear on long stalks in umbels of 6 to 10 flowers radiating from a central axis.
-They are rich burgundy and made up of five sepals and five waxy petals.
-Fruits mature into a pair of hanging, up to 10 inches (25 cm) long follicles.
+The flowers can reach up to 2.4 inches (6 cm) in diameter and appear on long stalks in umbels of 6 to 10 flowers radiating from a central axis.
+They are rich burgundy and consist of five sepals and five waxy petals.
+The fruits mature into pairs of hanging follicles that can grow up to 10 inches (25 cm) long.

 Hardiness